devwareh/SynoReverseProxy/docs/DOCKER.md

 | `SYNOLOGY_DEVICE_NAME`         | Device identifier               | Hostname          |
 | `SYNOLOGY_SESSION_EXPIRY_SECS` | Session expiry in seconds       | `518400` (6 days) |

+**Note on OTP**: The `SYNOLOGY_OTP_CODE` environment variable is optional and only needed if you want to perform first login during container startup.
+For a better experience, especially with 2FA codes that expire quickly, use the `/auth/first-login` API endpoint instead (see [First Login Setup](#first-login-setup) below).

 ## Deployment Methods

 ### Method 1: Docker Compose (Recommended)